Rajiv L. Gupta: Personal life

-Gupta married Kamla Varshney in 1968, and they have two children, civil rights attorney Vanita Gupta and Dr. Amita Gupta, Director of Johns Hopkins Medicine's Division of Infectious Diseases.
-They live in Newtown Square, Pennsylvania.
+Gupta married Kamla Varshney in 1968, and they have two children, former associate attorney general Vanita Gupta and Amita Gupta, Director of Johns Hopkins Medicine's Division of Infectious Diseases.
+They lived in Newtown Square, Pennsylvania until Gupta left Rohm and Haas.
 In 2018, Raj and Kamla Gupta made a gift to the Drexel University LeBow College of Business to establish the Raj & Kamla Gupta Governance Institute.